Mfg News: Chiesi, GSK, Sanofi & More

 Zealand Pharma Receives Complete Response Letter from FDA for Contract Manufacturer

-Zealand Pharma, a Copenhagen, Denmark-based bio/pharmaceutical company, has received a Complete Response Letter (CRL) from the US Food and Drug Administration (FDA) for its new drug application for dasiglucagon due to manufacturing issues of a contract manufacturer.
+Zealand Pharma, a Copenhagen, Denmark-based bio/pharmaceutical company, has received a Complete Response Letter (CRL) from the US Food and Drug Administration (FDA) for its new drug application (NDA) for dasiglucagon, a drug for treating certain forms of hypoglycemia, due to manufacturing issues at a contract manufacturer.

 Dasiglucagon is indicated for the prevention and treatment of hypoglycemia in pediatric patients seven days of age and older with congenital hyperinsulinism (CHI) for up to three weeks of dosing.

 The CRL is related to the timing of a reinspection at a third-party contract manufacturing facility that was completed in August/September 2024.
 The third-party manufacturer has not yet received its inspection classification following the reinspection.
 A prior inspection of the facility had identified deficiencies that did not involve dasiglucagon.
-The CRL did not state any concerns about the clinical data package or safety of dasiglucagon.
+The CRL did not state any concerns about the clinical data package or safety of dasiglucagon, according to the company.

 The regulatory review of dasiglucagon is being conducted in two parts under the same NDA.
 Part 1 relates to dosing of up to three weeks (for which the CRL was issued) and Part 2 relates to the use beyond three weeks.
 Supporting the use of dasiglucagon in CHI beyond three weeks, the FDA requested additional analyses from existing continuous glucose monitoring datasets from the Phase III clinical program.
 Zealand expects to submit these data by the end of 2024.